Publication history of Superman: Golden Age

 It was also established shortly after World War II that Superman had begun his career years earlier in the town of Smallville, under the name of Superboy.
 Stories about Superboy tended to be illustrated in an idyllic fashion and has been compared to the Saturday Evening Post.
 Superman also became a hit in live action.
 The 1948 self-titled serial and its sequel Atom Man vs. Superman with Kirk Alyn as Clark Kent/Superman were both box-office smashes—the former being the biggest of all time—and his television show The Adventures of Superman starring George Reeves, was an integral part of the so-called "Golden Age of Television".

-As shown in the original Golden Age comics — including Action Comics #1 (1938), Superman #1 (1939), and Superman #61 (1949), as well as in later stories such as Secret Origins (vol. 2) #1 (1986) — noted scientist Jor-L discovers that Krypton is about to explode, yet he cannot convince his fellow Kryptonians to save themselves.
+As shown in the original Golden Age comics - including Action Comics #1 (1938), Superman #1 (1939), and Superman #61 (1949), as well as in later stories such as Secret Origins (vol. 2) #1 (1986) - noted scientist Jor-L discovers that Krypton is about to explode, yet he cannot convince his fellow Kryptonians to save themselves.
 However, he manages to construct a spaceship to save his infant son, Kal-L. The ship launches just as the planet explodes, with Kal-L landing on Earth in a farm country town (later identified as Smallville) around the time of World War I. In this version, John and Mary Kent (passing motorists who witness the spaceship landing) take the infant to an orphanage and soon return to adopt the child, naming him Clark.
-In his 1942 novel, George Lowther changes the names Jor-L, Kal-L and Lora (Superman's birth mother) to the more modern Jor-El.
-Kal-El and Lara.
-According to an interview with Joe Shuster shortly before his death, the name "Clark Kent" was chosen as a combination of the names of two movie stars, Clark Gable and Kent Taylor.
+In his 1942 novel, George Lowther changes the names Jor-L, Kal-L and Lora (Superman's birth mother) to Jor-El, Kal-El, and Lara.
+According to an interview with Joe Shuster shortly before his death, the name "Clark Kent" was chosen as a combination of actors Clark Gable and Kent Taylor.

 Clark grows up on the Kent family farm, slowly discovering that he possesses various superpowers, but at first unaware of his Kryptonian origins.
 After the deaths of his adoptive parents, Clark decides to use his powers for the benefit of humanity, constructing a stylized costume and moving to the nearby city of Metropolis.
 Clark begins work as a reporter at the Daily Star newspaper and soon makes his debut as the world's first superhero, Superman.